-We evaluate our assets and liabilities according to the rules that are set out under the Insurance (Valuation and Capital) Regulations 2004.
+We evaluate our assets and liabilities according to the rules that are set out under the Insurance (Valuation and Capital) Regulations 2004 with Amendments Notes in 2018 and 2020.

 Detailed information on the maturity profile of our financial assets and liabilities is available in our annual financial statements.